ShorMeneses/philips-airplus-homeassistant/README.md

 ## Development

 This integration is based on reverse-engineering the Philips Air+ mobile app protocol.
+This repository is a fork of https://github.com/ShorMeneses/philips-airplus-homeassistant, it has been modified to additionally support AC0651/10 air purifiers.
+The code has been created by Antrophic's Claude Code, as I do not like "whitespace aware languages" and I am not willing to adapt to them...

 ## Limitations